mdunlavy/WorkSamples/README.md

 # Maisy Dunlavy
-## Relevant samples of my code, tutorials I've written, writing samples, and other relevant work
+## Relevant samples of my code, writing, tutorials, and other relevant work

 ### Publications: